 Given the opportunity, tuna and wahoo are a bit partial to these lures too.

-Before stowing your trolling spoons away after a days fishing, rinse them off in fresh water to remove the salt.
-Once theyve dried, a quick squirt of moisture repellent lubricant on the swivels and hooks will help keep corrosion at bay.
+Once they've dried, a quick squirt of moisture repellent lubricant on the swivels and hooks will help keep corrosion at bay.

-The ideal trolling lure bag should have a breathable vinyl back in case the lures arent quite dry when you put them away and a clear front, so you can see whats inside.
-Coil the leaders and store one trolling lure to a bag.
-The bags can be made up singly, or in a series of up to about five or so.
+The ideal trolling lure bag should have a breathable vinyl back - in case the lures aren't quite dry when you put them away - and a clear front, so you can see what's inside.